simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_230_search/search.md

 ## Searching with the UI

 There are differend kind of searches in Simplicité :
-- the Global Search
+- Global Search
-- the Object Search
+- Advanced Search
-- the Object-Global Search
+- Object Search
-- the Domain Search
+- Domain Search
-- the Form Search
+- Form Search

 ![alt](search-types.png)

 ### Global Search

-The global search (aka fulltext search) works by searching the **index** for the string the user types in the header search bar.
+The global search (aka fulltext search, or indexed search) works by searching the **index** for the string the user types in the header search bar.
 Needless to say, only objects that the user has access to are displayed.

 For the objects to appear in the search:
 1. The object must be **indexable** (property set on the Business Object configuration options)